Lev Mekhlis: Military career

+In 1946 he was made Minister of government control of the USSR, a position he held until 1950.

-On October 27, 1950 he was discharged due to his health.
+On 27 October 1950 Mekhlis was discharged from office due to his health.
 He died in February 1953.
 His ashes were interred at the Kremlin Wall Necropolis in Red Square.

 Lev Mekhlis was awarded four Orders of Lenin, five other orders and numerous medals.